Rathfarnham Castle: Division of the estate

-Not far from the Golf Club House was an attractive little temple built of stone and brick, another relic of Lord Ely's occupation of Rathfarnham.
-Although rather out of repair, if restored, it would have added much to the charm of this part of the links.
-Unfortunately, by decision of the committee, it was demolished in 1979.

-In 1986, the Jesuits sold Rathfarnham Castle but before leaving, they removed the stained glass windows, made in the famous Harry Clarke studios, from the chapel and donated them to Tullamore Catholic Church which had been destroyed by fire in 1983.
-The other windows were donated to Our Lady's Hospice, Harold's Cross and Temple Street Children's Hospital, Dublin.
+In 1986, the Jesuits sold Rathfarnham Castle but before leaving, they removed the stained glass windows, designed by Harry Clarke, from the chapel and donated some to Tullamore Catholic Church, which had been destroyed by fire in 1983.
+Other windows were donated to Our Lady's Hospice in Harold's Cross, and Temple Street Children's Hospital in Dublin.

 Preservation

 The castle was sold to Delaware Properties in 1985 and it was feared that it was facing demolition.
-After immense public pressure to save the building, in 1987 it was purchased by the State and declared a National Monument.
-Currently, the Office of Public Works is carrying out extensive refurbishment throughout the castle but it is still open to the public during the summer months (5 May - 12 October).
-The Castle is presented undergoing active conservation, where visitors can see at first-hand tantalising glimpses of layers of its earlier existence uncovered during research.
+After immense public pressure to save the building, in 1987 it was purchased by the State and declared a National Monument. the Office of Public Works carried out extensive refurbishment throughout the castle, while keeping it open to the public during the summer months (5 May - 12 October), allowing visitors to observe conservation work, and aspects of the castle's earlier existence uncovered during the process.